 If you’ve suffered injuries or other damages in a car accident in Oakland, contact the Oakland car accident attorneys at Cutter Law today for a free case review.

 OAKLAND Car Accident Lawyers

 Every week, many car accidents happen in Oakland and surrounding areas, with injuries ranging from minor to severe to catastrophic.
-For many people injured in car accidents, it’s vital to obtain the help of a car accident attorney who can help you navigate the confusing and often complicated process of filing insurance claims and seeking fair compensation via a civil lawsuit to assist in financial burdens due to incurred expenses and losses stemming from the accident and injuries.
+For many people injured in car accidents, it’s vital to obtain the help of an Oakland personal injury attorney who can help you navigate the confusing and often complicated process of filing insurance claims and seeking fair compensation via a civil lawsuit to assist in financial burdens due to incurred expenses and losses stemming from the accident and injuries.

 What should I do after a car accident in Oakland?

 If you’ve been in a motor vehicle accident in Oakland, there are a few steps you need to take immediately to protect yourself and ensure your legal rights.

 In any accident involving injuries or damages exceeding $750, California law requires persons involved to report the accident to the California Department of Motor Vehicles within ten days.
 Failure to do so may lead to the suspension of your driver’s license.

 Often, people undervalue the worth of their claim and take less than what they deserve.
 Before accepting a settlement offer from an insurance company, you ought to contact a personal injury lawyer with years of experience handling car accident claims who can advise you whether the settlement is fair and what legal rights and options you have for the best possible outcome and maximum compensation.

 How common are car accidents in Oakland?

 If you or a family member experienced injuries after an auto accident in Oakland, obtaining legal representation to help you build a strong case will ensure the protection and preservation of your legal rights.
 The legal team at Cutter Law is here to answer all your questions via a free initial consultation.